francescomantegna/linguistic-prediction-EEG-analysis/README.md

 # Prerequisites

-In order to run the code in this repository you need a MATLAB academic use license.
+In order to run the code in this repository you need a MATLAB license.
 Moreover, you need to download the open source MATLAB toolbox FieldTrip (Oostenveld, Fries, Maris, & Schoffelen, 2011).
 See MATLAB requirements for using FieldTrip here (http://www.fieldtriptoolbox.org/faq/requirements)

 # Installing